What is a Volcano?

 On the basis of the frequency of eruption, volcanoes are of three types: Active, Dormant and Extinct.

 The volcanoes which erupt frequently or have erupted recently or are in action currently are called active volcanoes.

-Important among these include Stromboli in the Mediterranean, Krakatoa in Indonesia, Mayon in Philippines, Mauna Loa in Hawai Islands and Barren Island in India.
+Important among these include Stromboli in the Mediterranean, Krakatoa in Indonesia, Mayon in the Philippines, Mauna Loa in Hawai Islands and Barren Island in India.

-The volcanoes which have not erupted in recent times are known as dormant volcano.
+The volcanoes which have not erupted in recent times are known as a dormant volcano.

 They are as such the ‘sleeping volcanoes’.

 Important among these are Vesuvius of Italy, Cotopaxi in South America.

-Contrary to these two, there are volcanoes which have not erupted in historical times.
+Contrary to these two, there are volcanoes that have not erupted in historical times.